Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 Fury X should be a bit faster than the Radeon RX 5700 XT 50th Anniversary Edition overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 Fury X should perform a small bit faster than the Radeon RX 5700 XT 50th Anniversary Edition in general. (explain)

-Texel RateBoth cards have the exact same texel fill rate, so in theory they should be equally good at at AF. (explain)Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is the winner, by far. (explain)
+Texel RateBoth cards have exactly the same texel rate, so in theory they should perform equally good at at AF. (explain)Pixel RateThe Radeon RX 5700 XT 50th Anniversary Edition is quite a bit (more or less 60%) better at AA than the Radeon R9 Fury X, and also should be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison